jasonrwang/dissertation-tudelft-latex/readme.md

 For example, to include some file named `graph.svg` (not yet included), use `\includesvg[inkscapelatex=false,width=\textwidth]{04_chapter-1/figures/graph}`.

 This configuration will create a folder in the main working directory to store the PDF files that it generates.
+If you prefer to have the PDF render in the same folder as the SVG file, then invoke the `inkscapepath=svgpath` parameter.

 ## Continuous Integration/Deployment